 Lawsuit: Styx drummer bloodied fan with drumstick to the face

+Keyboardist Lawrence Gowan, bassist Ricky Phillips, guitarist/vocalist James Young, drummer Todd Sucherman and guitarist/vocalist Tommy Shaw of Styx performs at the House of Blues on January 13, 2012 in New Orleans, Louisiana.
 A Styx concert in Atlanta left a woman in the audience with physical scars, emotional anguish and "loss of enjoyment of life" after a drumstick struck her in the face, according to a lawsuit.
-Lori Frederick is suing the band's drummer and Texas resident Todd Sucherman , who the lawsuit says "negligently threw a drumstick into the audience during the performance" at Aaron's Amphitheatre at Lakewood in June 2015.

 Add your comments below